shubhamkadam-ks/Internpedia-projects/README.md

 # Internpedia-projects
-projects based on that languages includes- HTML, CSS and  JAVASCRIPT.
+projects based on the languages includes- HTML, CSS and  JAVASCRIPT.